External Verifier Course Overview

 - Progress your career and open up opportunities to work for UK and International Awarding Organisations

-Your tutor will conduct a detailed personalised 1:1 initial interview with you before you begin your Level 4 Qualification in External Quality Assurance.
-For more details, click to expand the 'Assessment' Tab below.
+Your tutor will conduct a detailed personalised 1:1 initial interview with you before you begin your Level 4 External Quality Assurance qualification.
+For more details, see the 'Assessment' section below.

-All the External Quality Assurance qualifications are based on the assessment strategy and qualification structures, devised originally by Lifelong Learning UK (LLUK), and are now owned by the Learning and Skills Improvement Service (LSIS).
+All the External Quality Assurance qualifications are based on the assessment strategy and qualification structures, devised originally by Lifelong Learning UK (LLUK), and are accredited by Pearson Edexcel on the NVQ framework.

-The Level 4 Awards and Certificate in External Quality Assurance of Assessment are available for all candidates who fulfill the following criteria:
+The Level 4 Award in External Quality Assurance of Assessment are available for all candidates who fulfill the following criteria: